danirodri10/Microservicios/README.md

 # Microservicios
-Proyecto de Microservicios con API Rest, GraphQL, EurekaServer y Gateway
+Microservices project using API Rest, GraphQL, Gateway and Eurekaserver.